10: Lieutenant General Henry Everett Emerson

 LTG Emerson was awarded 2 Distinguished Service Crosses, 5 Silver Stars, 2 Bronze Stars, 2 Purple Hearts, and many other medals and awards.

-Excuse the term, but here is one Army Bad-ass.
-BG Getz served in many roles in Army service.
-He served in Vietnam for many years, but he also worked with many allies in other locations.
+Excuse the term, but here is one Army BADASS.
+BG Getz served in many roles during his Army service.
+He served in Vietnam for many years, but he also worked with allies in other locations.
 In many cases, he worked with other Soldiers who did not speak English.

 Brigadier General Getz also served in the C.I.A. and his awards are so numerous, I just cannot count them all.
 I will tell you that he has 1 Distinguished Service Cross, 6 Silver Stars, 2 Distinguished Flying Crosses for Valor, 5 Bronze Stars, 3 Purple Hearts, and a large batch of others.

 Corley graduated from West Point in 1938 and soon was involved in the North African landing with the 1st Infantry Division.
 He earned many awards during World War II.
 His bravery helped sustain many other Soldiers.